v-vfarias/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/01-get-data-in-power-bi.md

     > ***Note**: The preview data allows you to see the columns and a sample of rows.*

-1. To import the table data, **select the checkbox** next to the following tables:
+1. Select the following tables by **checking the boxes** next to their names.

     - DimEmployee
     - DimEmployeeSalesTerritory